Greenhouse Gas Reporting Program and the U.S. Inventory of Greenhouse Gas Emissions and Sinks

 Percent of U.S. Emissions Covered

 The Inventory estimates the total greenhouse gas emissions across all sectors of the economy using national-level data such as fuel use.
 This includes estimates of greenhouse gas emissions from fossil fuel combustion, various industrial processes, and agricultural sources.
 The comprehensive greenhouse gas data presented in the Inventory comprise the official U.S. estimate of total national emissions that is submitted to the United Nations in accordance with the Framework Convention on Climate Change.

 The GHGRP includes most, but not all, U.S. emissions.
-In general only large suppliers of greenhouse gas emitting products, or facilities that emit more than 25,000 metric tons of CO2 equivalent (CO2e) per year (roughly equivalent to the CO2 emitted from the burning of 131 rail cars of coal), are required to report their annual greenhouse gas emissions.
+In general only large suppliers of greenhouse gas emitting products, or facilities that emit more than 25,000 metric tons of CO2 equivalent (CO2e) per year (roughly equivalent to the CO2 emitted from the burning of 136 rail cars of coal), are required to report their annual greenhouse gas emissions.
 Some entire sectors, such as the agricultural and land-use sectors, are not required to report.
-Over 8,000 facilities reported greenhouse gas data to EPA for 2014, covering approximately 85-90% of total U.S. greenhouse gas emissions.
+Over 8,000 facilities and suppliers reported greenhouse gas data to EPA for 2020, covering approximately 85-90% of total U.S. greenhouse gas emissions.

 Years of Data Available

 The Inventory presents national greenhouse gas emissions estimates from 1990 and each subsequent year.
 Through the Inventory, EPA now has trend data for national greenhouse gas emissions for over 25 years.